JavaScript 101: Data Types

 render(typeof string);

 Primitive types are also immutable which means they cannot be changed.
 When a string is manipulated, for example, what is returned is a new type.
+They’re basically the introverts of the data type world.
+They dont change for anyone.

 Non-primitive types

-The three main primitive types to remember in Javascript are arrays, objects and functions.
+The three main non-primitive types to remember in Javascript are arrays, objects and functions.
 In Javascript it’s said that everything is an object, though it’s probably more accurate to say everything that isn’t a primitive, is an object.

 If everything is an object then, what about Arrays and Functions? (and undefined?)
-Well, what exactly is an object?

 An object is defined by Mozilla as a standalone entity, with properties and type.
 An object can contain literally anything, including other objects, arrays and functions.
 Objects are given a type and is made up of properties.